Stepping Solenoids

 The detent torque values shown in the Specifications have already been taken into consideration in the performance tables.
 Detent torque need only be considered when there is a load against the shaft with no power applied.

-• Duty cycle – specify max. on time and min. off time for 1 cycle.
+• Duty cycle – specify the maximum on time and the minimum off time for one cycle